zkemail/solidity-style-guide/README.md

 If a function or set of functions could reasonably be defined as its own contract or as a part of a larger contract, prefer defining it as part of a larger contract.
 This makes the code easier to understand and audit.

 Note this _does not_ mean that we should avoid inheritance, in general.
 Inheritance is useful at times, most especially when building on existing, trusted contracts.
 For example, _do not_ reimplement `Ownable` functionality to avoid inheritance.
 Inherit `Ownable` from a trusted vendor, such as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/) or [Solady](https://github.com/Vectorized/solady).
+While prefering composition over inheritance can be a good pattern to apply, inheritance has other benefits that should be considered in Solidity.
+For example, execution and deployment costs are higher when using composition - internal calls are cheaper than `CALL`.

 ##### B. Avoid writing interfaces.